 He compares this process to the way “Spring opens / …her first rose.”
 There is no way to define exactly how it happens.
 It taps into the mysteries of nature.
 “Spring” is as skillful as the listener is.

 or if your wish be to close me,i andmy life will shut very beautifully,suddenly,as when the heart of this flower imaginesthe snow carefully everywhere descending;

 In an effort to further elucidate what it is like to be under the sway of his listener, the speaker describes the shutting down of his life.
 The listener is able to direct the speaker’s life quite simply.
 They can open him up or shut him down with equal ease.
 If the person decides that their wish is “to close [him]” he will “shut very beautifully.”

 The speaker continues the comparison of his own emotional state to that of a flower in the next lines.
 His “closing” is equal to that which occurs in a flower during winter.
 It is not a depressing action though.
 One should imagine, the speaker states, the “snow carefully everywhere descending…” This is the backdrop on which he closes himself up.
-The listener is equal parts winter and spring.
+The listener is equal parts of winter and spring.

 This person’s nature is so clear to him he is able to describe it texturally.
 It a vast array of colors, each of which comes from its own country.
 The listener is fragile, but they are also deeply layered and changeable.
-They have many different elements to their personality and actions— all of which impact the speaker intensely.
+They have many different elements of their personality and actions— all of which impact the speaker intensely.